hds-sandbox/bulk_RNAseq_course/develop/07_extra_contrast_design.md

     ## gene999  0.000914882
     ## gene1000 0.087737235

 The above is a simple way to obtain the results of interest.
-But it is worth understanding how DESeq is getting to these results by looking at the model’s matrix.
+But it is worth understanding how DESeq is getting to these results by looking at the model's matrix.
 DESeq defines the model matrix using base R functionality:

 ``` r
 model.matrix(design(dds), colData(dds))